ES-DOC/esdoc-infrastructure/index.md

 # ES-DOC Infrastructure Documentation

 **Documentation on the technical underpinning of the ES-DOC project.
-Designed as an aid to share knwoledge & practice amongst the ES-DOC developers.**
+Designed as an aid to share knowledge & practice amongst the ES-DOC developers.**

 ## Pages